A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Data analyses

 All models are fitted in {\tt rstan} (Stan Development Team, 2020) with 2 chains of 20,000 iterations thinned by 10 and of which 10,000 are burnt.
-As assessed by the trace plots, the effective sample sizes and the $\widehat{R}$ statistics\cite{Gelman_Diagnostic}, the two chains have mixed well for all five models and convergence is attained.
+As assessed by the trace plots, the effective sample sizes and the $\widehat{R}$ statistics, the two chains have mixed well for all six models and convergence is attained.
+Appendix \ref{sec:MCMC_CV} presents the trace plots, effective sample sizes and $\widehat{R}$ statistics for a selection of parameters from the two parametrisations of the proposed model.
+The proposed BYM2-Gamma model took 15 minutes to run while the proposed BYM2-logCAR needed 11 minutes.
+In comparison, Congdon's model converged in 22 minutes and the Congdon-logCAR, in 11 minutes.

 The results from the fitted models are presented in Table \ref{tab:Zika_Res} and Figure \ref{fig:Zika_Out}.
-In terms of WAIC, the proposed BYM2-Gamma model performs best among the five considered.
-There is an important performance gain when accommodating outliers (BYM2-Gamma, BYM2-logCAR and Congdon: 1335, 1342 and 1337, respectively, vs BYM2 and Leroux: 1371 and 1375, respectively).
-Congdon's prior, that focuses on local outliers, does not seem to perform significantly worse than the BYM2-Gamma model, which concentrates on outliers with respect to the general distribution of the spatial effects.
-However, Congdon's model yields a smaller WAIC than the BYM2-logCAR proposed prior.
-Interestingly, even though the BYM2-Gamma model has 160 more parameters than Congdon's, its effective number of parameters is similar (80 vs 81).
+In terms of WAIC, the proposed BYM2-Gamma model performs best among the six considered.
+There is an important performance gain when accommodating outliers (BYM2-Gamma, BYM2-logCAR, Congdon and Congdon-logCAR: 1335, 1342, 1337 and 1339, respectively, vs BYM2 and Leroux: 1371 and 1374, respectively).
+Congdon's prior does not seem to perform significantly worse than the BYM2-Gamma model.
+Interestingly, even though the proposed model has 160 more parameters than Congdon's, its effective number of parameters is similar (80 vs 81).
+In terms of MSE, all models yield similar values, between 243.5, for the Congdon-logCAR model, and 245.7 for the Leroux model.